eficode-academy/docker-katas/labs/windows-docker/win3-common-commands.md

 RUN powershell -Command \
     iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'));
 ```
+`Build` that image, and run a container based on your image.

-And run the container - you now have chocolatey (a package manager for Windows powershell):
+You now have chocolatey (a package manager for Windows powershell):
 ```
 chocolatey -?
 ```

-Or what about an IIS?
+It will print out the avaliable commands on chocolatey.
+Now, exit the container again.

+## Port forwarding

+Let's look at an IIS Server:
 ```
 docker run -d -p 80:80 --name iis microsoft/iis
 ```

-Which can be accessed in internet explorer (sorry, only browser there) on this ip:
+Which can be accessed via your windows machine on this ip:
 ```
 docker inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' iis
 ```
+You see the welcome screen of the IIS, but that is not very usefull, so let's start making an application.

+## Compiling and serving code

 This fresh installation does not have golang installed.
 We can just use a container to fix that.
-Create the following file:
+Create the following file called `webserver.go`:

 ```
 package main